General Manager at The Travel Group in Vancouver BC Canada

 I love to cook and love restaurants.
 In a restaurant I’m looking for new and exciting dishes that will inspire my cooking at home or ethnic food that is difficult to recreate at home.
 If there’s a chevre chaud salad on the menu, I’ll probably order it.
 I have one everyday when I travel to France, my second favourite country.

-David’s love of beer is dragging me over to the grainy side.
+David’s love of beer is dragging me over to the grainy side, although I’m more interested in the aromas than the flavours.
 We are founding members of The Western Beer Club and meet regularly to attempt keeping up with the latest craft brew scene in Vancouver.